 Give Your Teen the Chance to Overcome Addiction

 If your teen is exhibiting signs of Vyvanse or Adderall abuse, then Venture Academy can help.
-We have three locations across Canada, including in Kelowna, British Columbia; Red Deer, Alberta; and Barrie, Ontario.
+We have two locations in Canada, in Red Deer, Alberta and Barrie, Ontario.
 We offer the following services and programs to help your teen get out of substance abuse:

 - Youth detox program